brickcap/openresty_examples/book.md

 <small><a href="#contents">Back to the contents</a></small>

 Just like the req the ngx api allows you to modify the response that goes back to client.
-If you have read the `ngx.location.capture` section you should already be familliar with many of the functions that allow you to modify the response.
+If you have read the `ngx.location.capture` section you should already be familiar with many of the functions that allow you to modify the response.
 Nevertheless we will take a better look here: -